Syer10/Tachidesk/docs/Multi-User-Authentication.md

 ### 1. Admin registers a user directly

 Use the `register` mutation (requires `MANAGE_USERS`).
-The new account gets the default permissions and the `USER` role.
+The new account gets the `USER` role and, by default, the default permissions.

+The optional `userPermissions` input overrides the permission set for the new account: when provided (non-null), the account is granted exactly the listed permissions — an empty list creates an account with no permissions at all.
+When omitted, the default set applies (see [Default permissions for new accounts](#default-permissions-for-new-accounts)).

 ### 2. Registration codes (controlled self-signup)

 An admin issues a one-time registration code with `createRegistrationCode` (requires `MANAGE_USERS`).
 The code is returned in plaintext exactly once and is handed to the user out-of-band.

+The optional `permissions` input binds a permission set to the code: when provided (non-null), the account created on redemption is granted exactly the listed permissions — an empty list creates an account with no permissions at all.
+When omitted, the account gets the default set (see [Default permissions for new accounts](#default-permissions-for-new-accounts)).

 - A registration code is valid for **7 days**.
 - Anyone (even a logged-out visitor) can redeem it with the `redeemRegistrationCode` mutation by providing the code, a chosen username, and a chosen password.
-This creates the account (default permissions + `USER` role) and returns a JWT so the user is logged in immediately.
+This creates the account (`USER` role, plus the permission set bound to the code or the defaults if none) and returns a JWT so the user is logged in immediately.
 - Registration codes may stack (an admin can issue several).
 An admin can list outstanding codes (`userCodes`) and revoke any of them (`revokeUserCode`).

 ### 3. Recovery codes (password recovery)